campellcl/interview-prep/README.md

         * PCA assumes that principle components are orthagonal.
 If the principle components are not orthogonal in the original feature space, PCA will perform poorly.
         * PCA will yeild the principle components which capture the most variance individually.
 It may be the case that a combination of non-principle components in the original feature space do a better job of capturing the variance.
 PCA will neglect to take into account the impact of multiple non-principle components.
 2. Is rotation necessary in PCA?
 If yes, Why?
 What will happen if you don’t rotate the components?
+    * Rotation is necessary in PCA because it is assumed that the principle components are orthagonal.
+If the components are not rotated, PCA will perform poorly.
+It is the orthagonality that maximizes the difference in variance between the two component axes.
+    * Recall that rotation does not change the relative distribution of the data, it just changes the physical location in space.
+Therefore it makes sense for PCA to rotate the data to maximize the difference in component axes before determining which components are principle.
 3. You are given a data set.
 The data set has missing values which spread along 1 standard deviation from the median.
 What percentage of data would remain unaffected?
 Why?
 4. You are given a data set on cancer detection.
 You’ve build a classification model and achieved an accuracy of 96%.
 Why shouldn’t you be happy with your model performance?
 What can you do about it?
 5. Why is naive Bayes so ‘naive’?